 Since 1992 he has dedicated himself to research in the fields of information (quantum) and molecular biology and medicine, geriatrics and gerontology, genetics, molecular cytology biochemistry and biophysics of living tissue, and the influence of external and internal environment on the vital functions of cells and the whole human body.
 The spheres of his scientific interests in recent years are biosphere and health, and biosphere and disease.
 As a consequence of numerous experiments in laboratories of the institute, he has achieved unique results, proving the crucial contribution of information medium in the life of the cell and the organism as a whole.

 His educational scientific seminars in Moscow and Saint Petersburg, in which he discusses the prevention and overcoming of diseases of man and society, enjoy wide popularity.
 Composer.
-Artistic Director of the Symphony Orchestra ‘Sankt-Peterburg 2004’.
 Author of over 150 scientific articles, monographs, and textbooks for medical and biological institutes.

 Since preschool age, music has always accompanied Sergey Konovalov and been part of his artistic and rich scientific life.

-The composition named 'Current' accompanied on the Olympics at Kalgari in 1988 to the free programme of Larisa Selezneva and Oleg Makarov bronze medal winners.
-It was televised all over the world for the first time.
-Larisa Selezneva and Oleg Makarov, Soviet athletes with the free programme, accompanied by the music of Sergey Konovalov, won the gold medal in Prague and Yerevan and the silver in Vienna in 1987.
+The composition named ‘Stream’ was broadcasted worldwide at the Olympics in Calgary in 1988 during the free programme of Larisa Selezneva and Oleg Makarov, bronze medal winners.
+Larisa Selezneva and Oleg Makarov, Soviet figure skaters, won the gold medal in Prague and Yerevan and the silver in Vienna in 1987, performing figure skating programmes accompanied by the music of Sergey Konovalov.

 On November 17, 2013, Sergey Konovalov was awarded the ‘Nike of Crystal’ prize at the festival of figure skating ‘In the Name of Good’ in Moscow for his contribution to the development of Russian figure skating.